 Treat yourself to a spa day

 If you’re looking to pamper yourself, Banff is home to many world-class spas.
-Willow Stream Spa at Fairmont Banff Springs is one of the tried and true ones.
+Willow Stream Spa at Fairmont Banff Springs is one of the tried-and-true ones.

 Stay at a backcountry lodge

-If you’re looking to tune out the outside world and spend a few days unplugged, consider staying at a backcountry lodge like Shadow Lake, which is a day-hike away from ‘any conveniences.’
+If you’re looking to tune out the outside world and spend a few days unplugged, consider staying at a backcountry lodge like Shadow Lake, which is a day-hike away from “any conveniences.”

 Try horseback riding

-Choose between one of the hourly or full-day rides, explore scenic trails, and learn about life in the west.
+Choose between one of the hourly or full-day rides, explore scenic trails and learn about life in the west.

 Visit the Walter Phillips Gallery

-The Walter Phillips Gallery in the Banff Centre for Arts and Creativity is a space committed to contemporary art and displays paintings, drawings, sculptures, textiles, photography and much more.
+The Walter Phillips Gallery in the Banff Centre for Arts and Creativity is a space committed to contemporary art and displays paintings, drawings, sculptures, textiles, photography and more.

 Go camping at Tunnel Mountain Village

-Try assisted climbing
+Try assisted climbing at Mt.
+Norquay